ONLYOFFICE/Kubernetes-Docs/README.md

 The next script creates a job, which shuts down the service, clears the cache files and clears tables in the database.

-If there are `remove-db-scripts` and `init-db-scripts` configmaps, then delete them:
+If there are the `remove-db-scripts` and `init-db-scripts` configmaps, then delete them:

 ```bash
 $ kubectl delete cm remove-db-scripts init-db-scripts